guidou/mediacapture-extensions/explainer-pixels.md

 resolution of the frames flowing through the MediaStreamTrack via the width and height properties.
 Often, the physical resolution is the same as the already reported resolution (width/height properties).
 However, an application can alter this by rescaling the video using constraints.
-The UA can also apply rescaling of its own, so the width and height properties do not always reflect the physical resolution of the captured surface.
+The UA may also apply rescaling of its own, so the width and height properties do not always reflect the physical resolution of the captured surface.